raphiz/seriesbutler/README.md

 ## What's next

-* Don't look up imdb name on every check - store it in the info file
+* Refactor tests to make use of fixtures (combined with parameterized)
 * Support for more sites
-* Some refactorings since the last changes
+* Prefere links that have a good quality declared (eg. HD or 10/10 video)
 * Improve performance with the help of generators...
-* Prefere links that have a good quality declared (eg. HD or 10/10 video)
-* Rethink design -> Eventually use map/filter/sort methods for handling links